-- The respondents that indicated 'other' in their response (refer to the graph above) had the following comments: - a) FVOCI with recycling: Most of the respondents in this other category, particularly from the financial sector, stated that the reintroduction of recycling for equities measured at FVOCI is necessary.
-Respondents provided the same arguments as in paragraph 75 a) above. - b) Cost model exception: One respondent added that it would be important to keep the exception of historical cost measurement in IFRS 9, if an entity does not expect that the fair value of the instruments would be materially different from cost; - c) One respondent added that this should be applied for equity instruments and also for units of funds that purely invest in equity instruments; - d) ALM-strategy: Some respondents, even if they could accept the reintroduction of recycling to improve the FVOCI measurement election as a short-term solution, believed that the best approach to reflect ALM-strategy would be to measure assets and liabilities so as to eliminate artificial volatility and accounting mismatches in both balance sheet and performance reporting; - e) Some respondents mentioned that an allocation approach, based on the expected duration of the related liability, might be appropriate.
-However, considering multiple issues and challenges in developing such an approach, the FVOCI method with recycling and impairment would be suitable as a possible solution.
-The recycling would enable that matching effects with expenses incurred on related liabilities are recognised in profit or loss, although for this to happen, entities have to perform selective sales; and - f) Average FV: Some other respondents mentioned average FV as the best accounting treatment.
-However, one respondent mentioned that the average FV would just work for long-term investments held through an ETF. - By contrast, almost a third of the respondents that addressed this question considered that, for illustrative example D, there was no need for an alternative accounting treatment, as the existing requirements are appropriate.
+- b) Cost model exception: One respondent added that it would be important to keep the exception of historical cost measurement in IFRS 9, if FV is not expected to differ materially from cost. - c) One respondent added that this should be applied for equity instruments and also for units of funds that purely invest in equity instruments. - d) ALM-strategy: However, some respondents even if they could accept the reintroduction of recycling to improve the FVOCI measurement election, believed that the ALM-strategy is the one that best reflected if the assets and liability accounting is not causing artificial volatility nor leading to accounting mismatches in both balance sheet and performance reporting. - e) Some respondent mentioned that an allocation approach based on the expected duration of the related liability might be appropriate.
+However, considering multiple issues related to development of allocation approaches the FVOCI method with recycling and impairment would be suitable.
+The recycling enables that matching effects with expenses incurred on related liabilities are recognised in profit or loss although for this to happen entities have to perform selective sales. - f) Average FV: Some other respondent mentioned Average FV as the best accounting treatment.
+However, one respondent mentioned that the Average FV would just work for long-term investments held through an ETF - 97 By contrast, for almost a quarter of respondents that respond to that question considered that for illustrative example D there is no need for alternative accounting treatment as the existing requirements are appropriate - 98 One respondent added that FVOCI election would not be appropriate as there could be an intent to sell and in that case each year performance in FV will be an observable market condition. - 99 Adjusted cost or historical cost: Some other respondent mentioned Adjusted Cost or Historical cost in a dual measurement approach as the best accounting treatment. - 100 However; one respondent mentioned that the accounting treatment should depend on the intended use of the asset with some assets (that are held to be sold) being subject to the existing fair value measurement approach, while other assets (that are held with the intention of benefiting from the proceeds over a longer period) should be measured at cost.
+If all assets of the portfolio are potentially to be disposed, fair value measurement is adequate for all of the equity instruments.
+Otherwise, a "mixed measurement" model is proposed, provided that parts of the portfolio are held for disposal while others are held for long-term investment purposes. - 101 Allocation-based approaches: One respondent mentioned allocation-based approaches as the best accounting treatment. - 102 For the respondents the most important scenario for their response was the follow in that order of importance: - a) The link to a long-term obligation.

-- One respondent added that the FVOCI election would not be appropriate as there could be an intent to sell and, in that case,, each year, performance in FV would provide an observable market condition. - 97 Adjusted cost or historical cost: Some other respondents mentioned adjusted cost or historical cost in a dual measurement approach as the best accounting treatment. - One respondent mentioned that the accounting treatment should depend on the intended use of the asset, with some assets (that are held to be sold) being subject to the existing fair value measurement approach, while other assets (that are held with the intention of benefiting from the proceeds over a longer period) should be measured at cost.
-If all assets of the portfolio would potentially be disposed, fair value measurement is adequate for all of the equity instruments.
-Otherwise, a "mixed measurement" model is proposed, provided that parts of the portfolio are held for disposal while others are held for long-term investment purposes. - Allocation-based approaches: One respondent mentioned allocation-based approaches as the best accounting treatment. - The most relevant elements in the scenario indicated by the respondents were the following, in order of importance: - a) The link to a long-term obligation; - b) The fact that the entity holds a portfolio of equity instruments; and - c) The fact that the shares are unlisted.
+- b) The fact that the entity holds a portfolio of equity instruments. - c) The fact that the shares are unlisted.